-The soft off-by-1 accuracy metric, which has a baseline of 25.62\%, reveals relatively better improvements (47.16\% gap with the best model) among the larger instruction-tuned models.
-Even though the models predictions are often nearly correct, this metric highlights the difficulty in precise numeric predictions by VLMs.
-The cumulative accuracy for tolerance values 0, 1, and 2 is shown in Figure \ref{fig:cumulative_accuracies} for the top-performing models in their categories and the average of the human evaluators.
+The soft off-by-1 accuracy metric, which has a baseline of 25.62\%, shows relatively larger improvements (a 47.16\% gap over the best model) among the larger instruction-tuned models.
+Even though the models' predictions are often nearly correct, this metric highlights the difficulty in precise numeric predictions by VLMs.
+The cumulative accuracy for tolerance values 0, 1, and 2 is shown in \cref{fig:cumulative_accuracies} for the models that perform the best in their categories and the average of the human evaluators.